magdalena-horowitz/Interactive-Lab-Hub/Lab 1/README.md

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.

+# See the Reflection/Writeup PDF for all files and descriptions in an organized document

 ## Part A. Plan

 \*\***Describe your setting, players, activity and goals here.**\*\*